LUNCH WITH SOUPY SALES

 Lunch

-original name implied), Lunch was an unscripted variety show aimed at
+considered lunchtime), Lunch was an unscripted variety show aimed at

 would happen, improvisation was their key to success.
 The setting of the show

-was Soupy’s kitchen (as opposed to the living room in other versions of the show) where he would interact with a host of puppet co-stars:
+was Soupy’s kitchen (as opposed to his living room in other versions of the

-incoherent growl (created to be White Fang’s opposite); Pookie, a
+Black Tooth, a sweet dog with an incoherent growl (created to be White Fang’s

-happy-go-lucky lion that initially was mute, but eventually gained a voice and
+opposite); Pookie, a happy-go-lucky lion that initially was mute, but

-a hipster personality and often lip synched to novelty records and pre-recorded
+eventually gained a voice and a hipster personality and often lip synched to

-bits (the puppet was found in a prop box at the studio); and Willie the Worm, a
+novelty records and pre-recorded bits (the puppet was found in a prop box at

-latex accordion worm that lived in an apple, always had a sneezing cold, and
+the studio); and Willie the Worm, a latex accordion worm that lived in an

-read birthday greetings to local kids.
-All of the puppets were performed by
+apple, always had a sneezing cold, and read birthday greetings to local kids.
+All

-Clyde Adler, who also filled in any other role as needed; especially the “man
+of the puppets were performed by Clyde Adler, who also filled in any other role

-at the door”, whose arms were the only thing visible on camera when Soupy
+as needed; especially the “man at the door”, whose arms were the only thing

-answered the door.
+visible on camera when Soupy answered the door.

 Soupy being berated by the "man at the door". |